carolinefwistok/GNN_MEG/README.md

   - `raw`: contains the MEG data (in fif-file format) used for creating the graphs
     - `export from Brainstorm`: contains the Python script used to export the data from Brainstorm (FT data)
     - `fif files - ...`: folders containing MEG data in (fif-file format) that are currently NOT used when running the model, but act as storage
+- `output`: in here, the excel files containing the model results will be stored, the subfolders specify the epoch settings.
+The `Training log.xlsx` file contains a structured overview and notes of these excel files.
 - `ray_results`: contains the results of the Ray Tune hyperparameter tuning process
 - `ray_temp`: contains temporary files created during the Ray Tune process